c-higashi/my_playwright_test/README.md

 # saucedemo

+## This is the automated tests for the website  https://www.saucedemo.com/ using Playwright (typescript).

 ### NOTES
 - For this exercise I have configured this framework so that the tests only run in Chrome. <br>
 - The tests are configured to run in parallel. <br>